 Fête des Lumières in a building wall

 Time your visit right, and you will have the amazing opportunity of syncing your wonderful christmas vacation one of Lyon’s most famous events, which people wait for all year around.
-For 3 days only, from the 8th to the 10th of December, Lyon hosts the Fête des Lumières, the Festival of Lights, in which designers and artists all over the world compete to participate in, and spend all year preparing their exhibitions and masterpieces.
+For 4 nights only, from the 8th to the 11th of December, Lyon hosts the Fête des Lumières, the Festival of Lights, in which designers and artists all over the world compete to participate in, and spend all year preparing their exhibitions and masterpieces.
 The whole city, and particularly Lyon’s most famous monuments, become the canvases of these world renowned geniuses, who use colored lights to create some of the most exquisite art pieces you will ever have the opportunity to experience!
 Read here to find out all about it!

 Why wait another moment?
 Avoid the last minute stress of the last days before Christmas - book your Renfe-SNCF en Coopération train tickets today and sit back and enjoy the countdown to that magical day!